 Select Dog-Friendly Landscape Plants

 Heggem recommends using sturdy plants that stand up to dog play.
 “Avoid brittle plants that may break easily,” she says.
-Avoid plants with sharp holly-like foliage, thorns or spines, especially at eye or paw level, which can cause pain for your pooch and heart ache for you.
-Ornamental grasses can be a good alternative to create designated areas or protect flower beds off-limits to dogs.
+Avoid plants with sharp, holly-like foliage, thorns, or spines, especially at eye or paw level, which can cause pain for your pooch and heartache for you.

 Beware Artificial Turf

 Before you install synthetic grass in your yard, weigh the pros and cons.
 Artificial turf, for example, may save gallons of water, but it is questionable whether it is more pet friendly than actual grass.